-The Company expenses research and development costs as incurred.
+The Company expenses research and development costs as incurred, in accordance with ASC Subtopic 730, Research and Development.
 Such costs include certain prototype products, test parts, consulting fees, and costs incurred with third parties to determine feasibility of products.
-Costs incurred for research and development were \$3,388 and \$60,658 in 2008 and 2007, respectively.
+Costs incurred for research and development were \$58,064 and \$67,388 in 2009 and 2008, respectively.